 • Investigations into the shooting are ongoing, with a focus on the shooter’s motivations and connections to anti-ICE sentiments.

-• Political leaders are urged to reconsider their rhetoric regarding ICE and law enforcement to prevent further violence.
+• Political leaders are urged to reconsider their rhetoric regarding ICE to prevent further violence against law enforcement personnel.